MohamedMostafa010/SSH_Honeypot_Project_Pshitt/README.md

    chmod +x pshitt.py
    sudo ./pshitt.py -p 22 -o /home/azureuser/credentials.json
    ```
-- Now the Honeypot Tool "AbuseIPDB_pshitt is Listening on Port 22 (Acting as it is a real SSH Server)
+- Now the Honeypot Tool "AbuseIPDB_pshitt" is Listening on Port 22 (Acting as it is a real SSH Server)

 ## Sample of Data when Executing